Mpowa-IO/Documents/Whitepaper.md

 The scalability of a business also depends on the effectiveness of communication, whether internally to the workforce or externally to clients and investors.
 Consistency in brand messaging should persist, as it helps the public understand and become persuaded into liking the product.

-### Weaknesses:

-No weakness.

-### Opportunities:

-There's plenty of work to be done.

-### Threats: elements in the environment that could cause trouble for the business or project

-Not many.
-Very likely even helping already established platforms alike.

 ### Corporate planning includes steps such as:[18]